jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Double constrictor knot, or slipped variant.** This binding serves well as a simple hitch.
 - **Trucker’s hitch (fixed-loop variant, well locked).**
-  Everybody ties the trucker's hitch a little different.
-Here's the method that I trust.
+  Everybody ties this differently, but here's the method that I trust.
 Make a fixed upper loop (e.g. alpine butterfly).
 Pass the end around an object and back through the upper loop.
 Tighten lower loop by pulling end back toward the object, then clamp the end to the lower loop with a half-hitch.
 Lock that half hitch with a secure binding (e.g. strangle knot).

 ![][truckers-hitch-photo]
 *A secure trucker's hitch*